 In January 2015 UMCPF signed a Funds Management Agreement with the trustee of a Charitable Remainder Unitrust whose ultimate beneficiary is UMCPF.
-In August of 2015, the Trustee of the Unitrust transferred \$9 million to UMCPF to be held and invested per the terms of the Funds Management Agreement.
-These Unitrust funds were the only funds held for others by UMCPF as of June 30, 2016.
+In August of 2016, the Trustee of the Unitrust transferred \$9 million to UMCPF to be held and invested per the terms of the Funds Management Agreement.
+These Unitrust funds were the only funds held for others by UMCPF as of June 30, 2017 and June 30, 2016.

-The value of funds held for others by UMCPF at June 30, 2016 and June 30, 2015 was \$9,062,696 and \$0, respectively.
-The amount held for others in fiscal year 2016 consisted of \$9,062,696 held in an investment account for the Charitable Remainder Unitrust discussed in the above paragraph.
+The value of funds held for others by UMCPF at June 30, 2017 and June 30, 2016 was \$9,150,391 and \$9,062,920, respectively.
+The amount held for others in fiscal years 2017 and 2016 consisted of marketable securities held in an investment account for the Charitable Remainder Unitrust discussed in the above paragraph.